-We are all members of Dover Youth to Youth and we are here downtown today – along with students from Rochester, Epping, Franklin, Milton and Newmarket – to make the community aware of kids using e-cigarettes and advertising for the product being attractive to kids.
+We are all members of Dover Youth to Youth and we are here downtown today – along with students from Rochester, Epping, Somersworth, Milton, and Newmarket – to make the community aware of e-cigarettes and the way they are advertised.

-We will also be chanting and explaining our protest to pedestrians and answering any questions that pedestrians have.
+We will also be chanting and explaining our concerns to pedestrians and answering any questions that pedestrians have.

 We feel that advertising for e-cigarettes make the product look harmless.
-Big tobacco companies try to make you forget that e-cigarettes are still made with nicotine, which is highly addictive.
+Big tobacco companies try and advertise the same way they have done in the past with regular cigarettes to make it look like you won’t become addicted.
 And, an overdose of nicotine can cause nicotine poisoning which can cause you to become very sick.
-But e-cigarettes are advertised with attractive people, and are associated with delicious flavors; all with no consequences involved.
+But e-cigarettes are advertised with positive images and candy flavorings that target youth.

-There are 7,700 different flavors available from different companies.
-Examples of flavors include cotton candy, Swedish fish, and Skittles.
+There are thousands of different flavors available from many companies.
+Examples of flavors include banana, vanilla cupcake, and pomegranate.

-This campaign is being kicked off during Youth to Youth’s week long Summer Training Program that teaches students the knowledge and the skills they need to take action to take on the drug problem in their communities.
-Over 60 experienced and new students from programs in Dover, Rochester, Milton, Newmarket, Epping and Franklin are participating in the training program this week.
+This campaign is being kicked off during Youth to Youth’s week long Summer Training Program that teaches students from Dover, and surrounding communities, the knowledge and the skills they need to take action to take on the drug problem.
+Over 70 experienced and new students from programs in Dover, Rochester, Milton, Newmarket, Somersworth, and Epping are participating in the training program this week.

-Media coverage of the demonstration can be found at
+Media coverage of previous e-cigarette demonstration can be found at: